darhal/GraphicsProgramming-Notes/Graphics_Pipeline.md

 ### Vertex shader
 Vertex shader takes as input a single vertex.
 The main job of the vertex shader is to transforms the local 3D coordinates to different 3D coordinates.
 Vertex shader is invoked once per vertex.

+In OGL, only 3D coordiantes in the range [-1.0:1.0] are processed (coordinates outside this range won't be visible).
+This region is called the normalized device coordinates.
+Hence vertex output in the vertex shader must be in this range.
+These NDC coordiantes will be transformed to screen-space coordiantes via the viewport-transform using the data used to setup the viewport.
+The resulting screen-space coordinates are then transformed to fragments for the fragment shader.

 ### Geometry shader [Optional]
 Takes vertex shader output and generate other shapes by emitting new verticies to form new (or other) primitve(s) (e.g. generates a second triangle out of the given shape).